 The 23rd of September is Pot Pie Day.
 Who doesn't like a pot pie, with the crispy, flaky crust, and the fragrant, savoury, creamy sauce that oozes out when you cut into it.

 The 24th of September is the birthday of Franklin Clarence Mars.
 He established the Mars candy bar empire.

 The last Friday in September is German Butterbrot Day.
 It celebrates the simple German open-faced sandwich called a 'Butterbrot'.

 The 24th of September is Cherries Jubilee Day.
 Who really invented Cherries Jubilee, and when?
 There are conflicting tales, but today, you can read all about it right here, and decide what you believe.

-Today is Johnny Appleseed's birthday.
+The 26th of September is Johnny Appleseed's birthday.
 He became famous for helping to spread the cultivation of apple trees across the United States.

 The 29th of September is the feast of St Michael the archangel, who, among other things, is the patron saint of grocers.
 The feast day was known as Michaelmas.